 The first step is to enable continuous integration for your forked repository.

 On the Shippable landing page , select your subscription from the

 Subscriptionsdropdown.
 This should be the subscription where you forked the repository.

 On the Subscription page, click on the + button.
 If you have not enabled any projects on Shippable, you will be directly be taken to this page which shows a list of your repositories.

 deploy-ecs-basicrepo is not shown in the list, click on the Sync button next to the Search box.
 This syncs your Shippable subscription with your source control account.
 Find the

 5. Run a build

-After enabling the project, you will be redirected to the Project page for
+After enabling the project, navigate to the subscription page and click on the enabled project.

 Click the Build button to trigger your build.